-- A large proportion of residents do not have access to a car and rely heavily on public transport, shopping frequently for smaller goods.
-The lack of a 'one stop shop' retail destination in the area is not ideal for residents who do not have access to a car. - Marrickville Metro is considered as a convenience centre that lacks variety in its retail offering.
+- Marrickville Metro is considered as a convenience centre that lacks variety in its retail offering.
 Broadway Shopping Centre was highlighted as a key centre for many residents, primarily due to its strong public transport links, medium size and variety of retail offering. - Marrickville Metro is the most visited shopping destination in the surrounding area, predominantly for food and grocery retailing.
 Overall satisfaction with the existing centre was generally not strong in comparison to King Street, Newtown and Broadway Shopping Centre.
-The majority of respondents preferred shopping at both centres and strips, with only one in five respondents preferring to shop at strips only. - More than two thirds of respondents were generally open and enthusiastic to the concept of expanding Marrickville Metro.
+The majority of respondents preferred shopping at both centres and strips, with only one in five respondents preferring to shop at strips only. - Respondents (over 80%) were generally open and enthusiastic to the concept of expanding Marrickville Metro.
 Elements that appealed to respondents include an improved indoor/outdoor food court, additional specialty stores and services such as banks. - Marrickville Metro retailers considered any expansion of the centre as an opportunity to boost diversity and create a unique shopping destination.
 The selection of strip retailers on Marrickville and Illawarra Roads, Marrickville as well as King Street, Newtown who were interviewed as part of the research generally felt that Marrickville Metro performs a different role in the retail hierarchy to the strips.
-The proposed expansion of the centre was not really "on their radar". - In summary, more than half of the existing Marrickville Metro visitors (56%) would shop more frequently after the possible expansion, with a third of non visitors (34%) more likely to start shopping at the centre.
+The proposed expansion of the centre was not really 'on their radar'. - In summary, more than half of the existing Marrickville Metro visitors (56%) would shop more frequently after the possible expansion, with a third of non visitors (34%) more likely to start shopping at the centre.

-As detailed above, the twoblindmice research clearly highlights the demand within the local community for additional retail facilities at Marrickville Metro.
+The twoblindmice research clearly highlights the demand within the local community for additional retail facilities at Marrickville Metro.
 The demand for additional facilities at Marrickville Metro is further highlighted by the following: